jpap19/AWS-Cloud-Cost-Optimization/README.md

 <h2>Program walk-through:</h2>

-The implementation will be in done in 6 Steps:
+The implementation will be in done in two Steps:

 STEP 1: Create an EBS volume snapshot of a virtual machine (EC2 instance).

-STEP 2: Create a lambda function to delete the virtual machine (EC2 instance).
+STEP 2: Create a lambda function to delete any Snapshot that has a volume not attached to a virtual machine (EC2 instance).

 <p align="center">